MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 .. figure:: images/uiDisplaySync06.*
    :width: 100%

-The previous example doesn't take in consideration the LCD tearing signal.
+The previous example doesn't take in consideration the display tearing signal.
 With tearing signal and only one back buffer, the frequency is cadenced on two tearing signals (see previous chapter).
 With two back buffers, the frequency is now cadenced on only one tearing signal, despite the long flush time.

 .. figure:: images/uiDisplaySync07.*
    :width: 100%